 Not only are pastries high in calories and low in nutritional value, but according to a study, consuming a diet rich in fat and sugar was found to be positively correlated with acne.

 What to eat instead: The next time you're trying to satisfy your sweet tooth, consider reaching for some sugar-free treats.
-Amy Shapiro, MS, RD, CDN, dietitian and founder of Real Nutrition, recommends:
+Shapiro recommends:

 - Pistachios: "I love pistachios.
 They're good for your heart, are high in fiber, keep your hands busy, and a serving is 49 [calories]!"

-- Dark Chocolate: "This is my go-to sweet treat that is high in antioxidants, fiber, and low in sugar.
+- Dark chocolate: "This is my go-to sweet treat that is high in antioxidants, fiber, and low in sugar.
 The darker the chocolate, the less sugar it contains.
 Some favorite brands include Hu Kitchen and Endangered Species.
-Aim for greater than 70% cacao for a healthy balance of flavor and health."
+Aim for greater than 70 percent cacao for a healthy balance of flavor and health."

 Foods that score high on Harvard's glycemic index chart are also no-nos when it comes to a blemish-free existence.
 Bananas are right up there, scoring a whopping 62—the highest glycemic score possible is 100.
 Enjoy a banana smoothie every morning?
 Don’t beat yourself up about it.
 We do, too.
 There are health benefits to eating bananas (especially in the morning), but if clear skin isn’t your current reality, maybe ditch the bananas for a while and see if there’s a noticeable difference.
 They could be contributing to your acne.